kobacat/Project-Diva-AFT-Steam-Deck/guide.md

 Go into the properties of the .desktop file, and copy the Command used for it.
 For example, mine was `flatpak run --command=bottles-cli com.usebottles.bottles run -p 'Hatsune Miku Project DIVA Aracde Future Tone' -b 'Diva'`.

-Finally, back in Steam, go to the non-Steam game you added, wipe the `TARGET` and `STAT IN` fields, and add the Command you copied earlier into `LAUNCH OPTIONS`.
+Finally, back in Steam, go to the non-Steam game you added, wipe the `TARGET` and `START IN` fields, and add the Command you copied earlier into `LAUNCH OPTIONS`.
 If the command starts with `flatpak run --command=`, then you should be good to go.

 ----------------